 Why Every Mom Needs A Postpartum Care Kit

-You are going to need a self care routine after you give birth believe it or not.
-Baby is not the only one who will need to be taken care of.
+You are going to need a self-care routine after you give birth believe it or not.
+The baby is not the only one who will need to be taken care of.

 This post may contain affiliate links.
 For my full disclosure see here.

 Postpartum Care Kit: The Essentials You’ll Need For A Better Faster Recovery

 I’m not talking about your regular monthly pads.
 I’m saying you need these large cheap maternity pads to get you through the first few weeks of postpartum life.

 Want to see how long the postpartum period lasts and what to expect after birth?